CyberEquinox/Solve_Equations/README.md

 Look at the main.exe

-Enter a matrix of fractions and solve the equation Ax=0
+Enter a matrix of fractions and then it will solve the equation Ax=0

+A Homework of Cpp